ozx998/BRG-ISEA/lab1.md

 ### 1b-3 Reflection Questions
 Which command-line tool was the most useful in solving the questions?
+find was most useful, since it let me search by name, date, and size, covering most of the question types directly.

 How might these search tools help in cybersecurity investigations?
+They help investigators quickly locate suspicious files, timestamps, or specific text patterns across large systems without manually checking each file.

 How could scripting improve repetitive search tasks?
+Scripting automates repeated searches, saving time and reducing manual errors compared to retyping similar commands individually each time.

 What limitations did you encounter using grep and find?
+Both tools returned no output when searches failed silently, making it hard to tell if a query worked correctly.